fteng1/twitter-v0.0/README.md

 - Had issue with data not appearing in the TableView, which was caused by not setting self.tableView.delegate and self.tableView.dataSource, as well as erroneously calling initWithDictionary when it was already called previously.
 - Favorite and retweet button did not update immediately after the app started, which required moving the update code into TimelineViewController.m.
 - Tab bar did not show up until logout and logging back into the app.
 Needed to switch the load-in view upon successful sign in in AppDelegate.m.
+- Using autolayout was difficult, and required deleting all the constraints and starting over several times.

 ## Credits